CarbonPackages/Carbon.Pipeline/Readme.md

 Make sure you set the correct proxy with the corresponding protocol (`https://` or `http://`), depending on your setup.
 To create a better overview of the parameter you can delete the not changed values from the file.

-To start Browsersync you can run `browser-sync start --config bs-config.js` (If you installed it locally prepend it with `yarn`, `pnpm` or `npm run`) or, if you want to start it together with `watch`, you can add following line into the `scripts` section:
+To start Browsersync you can run `browser-sync start --config bs-config.js`.
+If you want to start it together with `watch`, you can add following line into the `scripts` section:

 ```
 "watch:browsersync": "browser-sync start --config bs-config.js",